cllns/subdivision_select/README.md

 <% end %>

 ```

-When you select a country,
-the subdivisions of that country
-will be automatically loaded into the subdivisions select via AJAX.

 This plugin makes no assumptions about what you call the subdivision select,
 so if you already named your column 'state' or 'province',